bmcdavid/DotNetStarter/docs/custom-locator.md

 [assembly: DotNetStarter.Abstractions.LocatorRegistryFactory
 (
-    typeof(Example.CustomLocatorFactory), // the locator factory to register typeof(DotNetStarter.DryIocLocatorFactory) // factory dependency to override, can have many if needed )]
+    typeof(Example.CustomLocatorFactory), // the locator factory to register typeof(DotNetStarter.Locators.DryIocLocatorFactory) // factory dependency to override, can have many if needed )]

 namespace Example